Air strikes maim, scar Yemen's children

 Of some seven million school-age children, two million are out of school completely, the United Nations says.
 Non-payment of teachers' salaries has also impacted the availability and quality of education for Yemen's children.

-(Reporting by Reuters reporters in Yemen, Writing by Gayle Issa and Lisa Barrington, Editing by Gareth Jones)
+(Reporting by Reuters reporters in Yemen, Writing by Gayle Issa, Editing by Gareth Jones)

 ((Gayle.issa@thomsonreuters.com;))